 The German Shepherd is by far the most common dog found in military service.
 Highly intelligent, strong, agile, and easy to train, these large dogs are naturally moderately aggressive but are highly protective and can certainly ramp up the aggression when required.
-Importantly, they are also able to adapt to almost any climatic condition.
+More importantly, they are also able to adapt to almost any climatic condition.

 While some other dog breeds exhibit many of these traits, none exhibit all of them as consistently as the German Shepherd.

 10. Giant Schnauzer